Research proposal Template used for making your own research proposal for Master Degree or Ph.D. degree can be easily downloadable here:

-Beside above research proposal template, you can also see this below Research proposal written by one of the PHD applicant for scholarship:
+Besides the above research proposal template in word file, you can also see this below Research proposal written by one of the Ph.D. applicants for the scholarship:

-Sample of Actual Research Proposal for Scholarship in China Written by PHD Applicant
+The sample of Actual Research Proposal for Scholarship in China Written by Ph.D.
+Applicant

 (Elaborate current research situation, feasibility and workable gap available for your work here:)